FStarLang/FStar/INSTALL.md

 #### Prerequisites on Windows ####

-0. Use Visual Studio for building `fstar.exe` as describes above (note: running cygwin/wodi `make` in `src` will probably just give you a broken binary).
+0. Use Visual Studio for building `fstar.exe` as described above (note: running cygwin/wodi `make` in `src` will probably just give you a broken binary).

 1. Use [Wodi] for installing OCaml (version 4.01.0 or newer)

-2. [Wodi] also installs it's own version of Cygwin.
+2. [Wodi] also installs its own version of Cygwin.
 By installing Wodi you get a special Cygwin terminal where you should run all the commands below.